AimeVerse/Xpell/README.md

   }

-Creating Spell Object
+Creating Xpell Objects
 -----------------------
-Spell objects can be created by calling the interpreter with create command, the parameters is the object meta json:
+Xpell objects can be created by calling the interpreter with create command, the parameters is the object meta json:
 {
   _id:"object-id",
   _type:"object-type",